deltachat/deltachat-pages/_posts/2020-05-06-may-features.md

 - For new accounts, ed25519 keys are generated.
 The new keys are smaller and faster.
 [This saves traffic](https://delta.chat/en/2020-03-11-reduced-message-size) and time.

 ![Delete Messages Automatically on iOS and Android.](../assets/blog/screenshots/2020-05-06-delta-chat-ios-autodelete.jpg)

+*You can automatically have your messages deleted to save space on your phone or protect yourself against device theft.*

 ## Try it out With the New Releases!